ingrammicro/gcpmetrics/README.md

 ## 12. Configurations

-When monitoring multiple metrics across multuple projects is is handy to have command line parameters predefined (instead of writing the whole set of parameters every time).
+When monitoring multiple metrics across multuple projects it is handy to have command line parameters predefined (instead of writing the whole set of parameters every time).
 This could be achieved with configuration files.